Quiz (play)

 Quiz is a play written by James Graham.
-Originally commissioned by theatre producer, William Village, it made its world premiere at the Minerva Theatre, Chichester, in November 2017, before transferring to the Noel Coward Theatre in London's West End in March 2018.
+Originally commissioned by theatre producer, William Village, it made its world premiere at the Minerva Theatre, Chichester, in November 2017, before transferring to the Noël Coward Theatre in London's West End in March 2018.
 The play centres on the true story of Charles Ingram and the coughing scandal that surrounded his 2001 win of £1,000,000 on Who Wants to Be a Millionaire?.
 In 2020, the stage play was adapted for a TV series of the same name.

 Background

 Quiz is written by British playwright James Graham.
 The play centres around the true story of Charles Ingram (who later came to be known as "the Coughing Major") and the coughing scandal that surrounded his 2001 win of £1,000,000 on Who Wants to Be a Millionaire? and the subsequent court trial.

 Charles Ingram, a major in the British Army, entered British quiz show Who Wants to Be a Millionaire? in September 2001.
 Suspicions arose during filming after coughing was heard loudly adjacent to the correct answers.
 A sound technician informed Celador CEO Paul Smith of their suspicions, with filming allowed to continue and the tapes reviewed after filming had completed.
 Ingram eventually won the million pounds, however upon reviewing the tapes and each cough heard, Ingram was accused of cheating by having his wife, Diana, and an accomplice, Tecwen Whittock, cough as Ingram announced the correct answer from the available choices.
 Ingram "refuted" the claims.

 Following trial on 7 April 2003, a jury declared the Ingrams and Whittock guilty of procuring the execution of a valuable security by deception.
 The Ingrams were sentenced to an 18-month suspended sentence and a fine of £15,000 plus £10,000 for costs each.
 Whittock received a 12-month suspended sentence with a £10,000 fine plus a £7,500 costs order.